Vinay18jan/Awesome-JavaScript-Interviews/Angular-Topics-Interview/README.md

 ```

 - A: `5 5 5 5 5`
-- B: `SyntaxError`.
-You cannot add properties to a function this way.
+- B: `SyntaxError.
+You cannot add properties to a function this way.`
 - C: `4 4 4 4 4`
 - D: `ReferenceError`